Start listening now on iTunes, Spotify, or wherever you get your Podcasts. Select episodes will also be available on YouTube!

 Marisa Benjamin, Research Communications Officer, and Toben Racicot, English PhD candidate, co-host the Games Institute Podcast.
 Every episode we spotlight a researcher from the GI and interview them about how their research impacts the study and culture of games and interactive technologies.

 Why a Podcast?

 This problem has to do with how research is communicated.
-Scholarly research is shared with scholarly audiences who exist within the same scholarly bubble.
+Scholarly research is predominantly shared with scholarly audiences who exist within the same scholarly bubble.
 Moreover, there are standards about which stories to tell and how to tell them, thereby limiting how we communicate.
 Are you subscribed to every scholarly journal?
 Do you attend conferences from diverse disciplinary fields?
 Are you privvy to the small moments in research that get overshadowed by big discoveries?
 Likely not.

 A podcast allows us to pop the bubble and bring you research discussions as they're happening.
 We invite researchers to sit down and talk about what they're up to.
 No word counts, no jargon, no registration or subscription fee.

 You get to hear about the GI researchers' successes - and failures - and learn about the person behind the scholarly curtain.

 Our introductory episode where we introduce ourselves, the Games Institute, and our vision for the podcast.

 Researchers rarely have opportunities to talk about their work without worrying about word counts, time limits, or wordy jargon.
 The GI Podcast is a place where researchers can express their successes - and failures - and discuss where they hope to go next.

 On this episode, we invited John Harris, Computer Science Ph.
 D. candidate, and GI member to discus his research with asymetric cooperative games.